TILER DERBY

 We provide a comprehensive floor tiling service which includes floor levelling which is critical for floor tiles.
 Firstly if tiles are protruding they will create a trip hazard and if they are not fix sitting flat there are a much great chance that a floor tile gets cracked or broken.

-Typically floor tiles swill be much larger than wall tiles and some will be much thicker to cater for heavy footfall but these heavy duty floor tiles are mostly for commercial applications.
+Typically floor tiles will be much larger than wall tiles and some will be much thicker to cater for heavy footfall but these heavy duty floor tiles are mostly for commercial applications.

 Repairing floor and wall tiles covers issues like cracks, chips, and loose tiles.
 Often, these problems arise from various causes, including temperature changes, moisture infiltration, poor installation, or heavy impacts.
 Depending on the nature of the damage it can affect the aesthetics, functional and even safety of your space.